 A hunting rangefinder is one tool that hunters would need to bring every time they go on a hunting expedition.
-The best hunting rangefinder enables hunters to determine their distance from a target, like a deer or elk.
+The best hunting rangefinder enables hunters to determine their distance from a target, like a deer or an elk.

 By knowing the distance of their target, hunters can then make adjustments on their bow or rifle.
 This, in turn, significantly increases the chances of them taking down their targets.